texxasrulez/additional_imap/README.md

-# Aditional IMAP Accounts #
+# Aditional IMAP Accounts

-**Coming Soon**

-This is almost complete.
-Since staying at home more and keeping away from people, it has given me the time to resurrect some ancient plugins for Roundcube.
-All I have left is converting mcrypt to openssl ...

 **Check Email from an external IMAP account from within Roundcube**

-Gmail Yahoo and Hotmail are preconfigured.
+Gmail Yahoo and Hotmail are pre-configured.
 You can add more within the config.inc.php file.

 upload files to `/path_to_roundcube/plugins/additional_imap`